ignis621/PomoJS/README.md

 # PomoJS
 PomoJS is a simple pomodoro timer written in JavaScript.
-It is designed to be as simple as possible, while still being useful.
+It is designed to be as minimal as possible, while still being functional.
 It's also designed to be as lightweight as possible, so it can be used on any device.